themesberg/flowbite-svelte/src/routes/forms/checkbox.md

 ```

 <Htwo label="Bordered" />
-<p>Use this example of a checkbox inside a card element to enable a larger area of clicking activation.</p>
+Use this example of a checkbox inside a card element to enable a larger area of clicking activation.

 <ExampleDiv>
 <div class="grid grid-cols-2 gap-6">